Atsuto Suzuki

 Atsuto Suzuki (鈴木 厚人, Suzuki Atsuto) is an experimental particle physicist known for his observations of neutrinos and anti-neutrinos.

 Career

 Suzuki earned his doctorate from Tohoku University in 1974, supervised by Masatoshi Koshiba.
 In 1982 he was appointed to the faculty of the Tōkyō University.
 In 1993, he took concurrent positions as professor at the High Energy Physics Laboratory of Tohoku University and professor at the Institute of Cosmic Ray Research (ICRR) of Tōkyō University.
 Having taken part in the Kamiokande-II and Super-Kamiokande neutrino detection experiments, Suzuki was appointed Director of the Research Center for Neutrino Science in 1998 and led the KamLAND neutrino detection experiments.
 From 2006 until 2015 he was Director General of the High Energy Accelerator Research Organization (KEK) Accelerator Laboratory.
+Suzuki chaired the International Committee for Future Accelerators, a working group of the International Union of Pure and Applied Physics, from 2009 to 2011.

 Scientific achievements

 The Kamiokande-II experiment detected a burst of neutrinos from Supernova 1987A, the first observation of this kind, winning the research team the Asahi and Bruno Rossi prizes.

 Observations from the Super-Kamiokande experiment measured the phenomenon of neutrino oscillation (and hence neutrino mass) with unprecedented accuracy, thereby resolving the solar neutrino problem.
 For this accomplishment, the project was awarded the 1998 Asahi Prize.

 The KamLAND experiment was the first to detect geoneutrinos generated by the decay of radionuclides deep inside Earth.
 These observations provided the first direct measurements of the abundance of geoneutrino-producing elements and their spatial distribution in Earth's interior, marking the start of a new field of neutrino geoscience.